medha2716/Concurrent-File-Management-System/README.md

 - keep a semaphore for each ss, only one client can access an ss whether to delete/create/write/copy, but severa can read and ask for file details also when delete/create/write/copy, read and file details cannot happen. implememt this in nm server??
 (can use a different idea)

+- i am writing to file not appending